dusk-network/dusk-protocol/consensus/README.md

 [^3]: In principle, a malicious block generator could create two valid candidate blocks.
 However, this case is automatically handled in the Reduction phase, since provisioners will reach agreement on a specific block hash.

+[^4]: Note that an epoch refers to a specific set of blocks and not just to a number of blocks; that is, an epoch starts and ends at specific block heights.

-[^4]: For the sake of simplicity, we assume the node handle a single provisioner identity.
+[^5]: For the sake of simplicity, we assume the node handles a single provisioner identity.

 <!------------------------- LINKS ------------------------->